How to Select a Theme

 There are a lot of options out there.
 We started with a free theme and that totally worked at first, but we spent a lot of time and money redesigning later.

-If I was starting again, I would select the Genesis framework and a Genesis child theme from the beginning (this is what we use now) and save myself the redesign hassle.
+If I was starting again, I would select the Genesis framework and a Genesis child theme (links below to some of my favorites) from the beginning (this is what we use now) and save myself the redesign hassle.